edge-cloud/www.edge-cloud.net/_posts/2019-07-18-aws-site-2-site-vpn-with-strongswan-frrouting.md

 ## Strongswan setup

-Next use **apt-get update && apt-get install strongswan** to install Strongswan on the Ubuntu Linux 16.04 instance.
+Next use *apt-get update && apt-get install -y strongswan* to install Strongswan on the Ubuntu Linux 16.04 instance.

- Update the configuration file **/etc/ipsec.conf** with generic settings for an AWS Site-to-Site VPN, as well as the specific settings for the two tunnels that each AWS Site-to-Site VPN provides.
+ Update the configuration file */etc/ipsec.conf* with generic settings for an AWS Site-to-Site VPN, as well as the specific settings for the two tunnels that each AWS Site-to-Site VPN provides.
  Make sure to replace the relevant IPv4 addresses from this example with your IPv4 addresses.

  ```